traumedy/Video-Download/README.md

 The "List formats" button can be used to list the available formats for a single URL.
-In `Format selection` you can specify `Raw format string` and enter the `id` shown for a format to download that specific format.
+In `Format selection` you can specify `Raw format string` and enter the `ID` shown for a format to download that specific format.

 ffmpeg is only required if you select format options that require post processing such as `Merge formats`.

 ## Notes

+Some sites do not include a video identifier in the page URL.
+Right click on the video window and there may be an option to `Copy video URL`.

 Tested with browsers:
 .
 Brave (Windows)